-Assignment pay was based on the federal wage of 7.25USD/hour.
+Assignment pay was based on the federal wage of 7.25 USD/hour.
 We first pretested survey duration with 30 participants to make sure our time run estimate was accurate and then adjust pay as needed, the data of the 30 participants were not analyzed separately from the rest of the sample other than to assess survey completion duration and needed pay adjustments.
 For those pretest participants, if survey durations were longer than expected, they would be paid a bonus as pay adjustment.
 The average compensation for participation in this study was $0.7.

 Procedure and materials

-The overall procedure of Study 1 was as follows: Participants first read the consent form, which includes the following information: purpose of the study, procedures, risks and benefits, compensation, confidentiality, and voluntary participation.
+The overall procedure of Study 1 was as follows: Participants first read the consent form, which includes the following information: the purpose of the study, procedures, risks and benefits, compensation, confidentiality, and voluntary participation.
 Then they had to confirm that they were over 18 years old and gave informed consent.
 Then, they read a short introduction of the study and instructions for imagining the scenarios, followed by several questions to ensure that they were eligible and willing to participate in the research.
 Next, participants indicated their gender (Options: male, female, other, and rather not disclose), and based on their gender participants who chose either male or female were randomly assigned to one of the eighteen conditions matching their gender.
-The three hypothetical transgression scenarios were: (1) cheating on a lab report, 2) stealing, and 3) disobeying parents.
+The three hypothetical transgression scenarios were: (1) cheating on a lab report (plagiarize), 2) stealing (steal), and 3) disobeying parents (disobey).
 We informed participants that participation is limited to those who self-identify as male or female, given the gendered replication study materials, and those who did not indicate male or female were asked to return the HIT.

 We used the original materials described in the target article for the stealing and cheating scenarios (summarized in the supplementary materials Table 2) yet had to reconstruct the materials for the disobeying account ourselves, as these were not provided in the original study (summarized in the supplementary materials Table 5).

 Following Smith et al., (2002), moral belief manipulation was achieved by including information about the hypothetical individuals’ self-view of their characters before the wrongful act.
-For example, in the cheating scenario, high moral belief was manipulated by presenting that Julia [Jason] knows it would be very wrong to take the lab report, but, because of her desperation, she takes it.
-In the low moral belief condition, it was presented that she resents that many of the students have an unfair advantage over her and thinks that, given the high stakes, it would not harm anyone for her to copy the report.
+For example, in the cheating scenario, high moral belief was manipulated by presenting that Julia [Jason] knows it would be very wrong to take the lab report, but, because of her [his] desperation, she [he] takes it.
+In the low moral belief condition, it was presented that she [he] resents that many of the students have an unfair advantage over her [him] and thinks that, given the high stakes, it would not harm anyone for her [him] to copy the report.
 For exposure manipulation, after reading about the transgression, participants read either that the individual in the account either came across or was reminded of someone who would not approve of his or her action (the implicit condition) or that the individual’s transgression is actually discovered by someone who would not approve of his or her action (the explicit condition).
 In the private condition, no such information was provided (for details, see Table 2 and Table 5 in supplementary materials).